On this page

 What are the most common errors when completing Form I-360, and what happens if it is rejected?

-Common issues with I-360 include: • Insufficient evidence of the claimed relationship • Inconsistencies between the petition and supporting documents • Missing information about derivative applicants • Petitioner status documentation not current Carefully organize your evidence package to address each requirement.
+Common issues with Form I-360 often involve: • Lack of adequate evidence for the claimed relationship • Discrepancies between the petition and its supporting documents • Omitted details regarding derivative applicants • Outdated documentation of the petitioner's status It is crucial to meticulously organize your evidence package to meet all specified requirements.

 What happens to my case if Form I-360 is denied?